 - Organization is important.
 Although ex-IBM CEO Lou Gerstner engineered one of the most storied corporate turnarounds of all time, helping to transform IBM from a failing mainframe company into a successful and well-integrated “solutions” company, Shippy and Phipps’ account reveal a deeply dysfunctional organization.
 Corporate groups pursued more projects than the engineering teams could support, and rival product/engineering groups refused to work together in the name of marking territory.
 In my mind, the Cell chip failed in its vision of being used as the new architecture for all “smart electronic devices” in no small part because of this organizational dysfunction.

 - Know the competition.
 One thing which stood out to me as a good best practice for competitive engineering projects was the effort described in an early chapter about IBM’s attempt to predict how Intel’s chips would perform during the timeframe of the product launch.
 I’m not sure if this is done often in engineering efforts, but the fact that IBM tried to understand (and not undersell) the capabilities of Intel’s chips during the launch window helped give the IBM team a clear goal and set of milestones for determining success.
-That their chip continues to have the highest operating clock speed and a throughput computing power which vastly exceeds Intel’s high-end chips is a testament to the success of that effort.
+That their chip continues to have a remarkably high operating clock speed and computing performance is a testament to the success of that effort.

 - Morale is important.
 If there was one feeling that the authors were able to convey in the book, it was frustration.
 Frustration at the organizational dysfunction which plagued IBM.
 Frustration at not quite ethical shenanigans that IBM played in to deliver the same processing core to two competitors.
 Frustration at morale-shattering layoffs and hiring freezes.
-It’s no secret today that IBM’s chip-making division is not the most profitable division in IBM (although this is partly because IBM relies on the division not to make profits, but to give its server products a technology advantage, which then lets them sell more profitable software and services).
+It’s no secret today that IBM’s chip-making division is not the most profitable division in IBM (although this is partly because IBM relies on the division not to make profits, but to give its server products a technology advantage).
 IBM is certainly not doing itself any favors, then, by working its engineers to the point of exhaustion.
 Seeing how both authors left IBM during or shortly after this project, I can only hope that IBM has changed things, or else the world may be short yet another talented chipmaker.

 If you’re interested in the tears and sweat that went into designing IBM’s “PB” processing core (it’s revealed in the book that PB stands for PlayBox – an in-joke by Shippy’s team about how the technology being designed was for both the PLAYstation 3 and the xBOX), some first-hand account of how difficult it is to design next-generation semiconductor products, or how IBM got away with designing the same product for two competitors, I’d highly recommend this book.